DaringGames/DareToConsent/README.md

 * [Custom game cards](https://github.com/DaringGames/ShoelessWinkers/tree/main/Cards).
 You paste them onto real game cards or onto blank game cards, or you can just print them double-sided.
 You should have:
   * 14 theme cards
   * 3 consent cards for each player, in different colors matching your game pieces.
 For 10 players you would have 30 consent cards, 3 in each color.
-* A [dare list](https://github.com/DaringGames/ShoelessWinkers/blob/main/PDFs/Dare%20List.pdf) for your group to write down their escalating dares.
+* A [dare menu](https://github.com/DaringGames/ShoelessWinkers/blob/main/PDFs/Dare%20Menu.pdf) for your group to write down their escalating dares.
-* A [dare progress sheet](https://github.com/DaringGames/ShoelessWinkers/blob/main/PDFs/Dare%20Progress.pdf) for each player to track which dares they have completed, with whom, and their points earned.
+* A pen or pencil to write new dares and tally points
-* Writing utensils

 Once you have everything, read [the instructions](https://github.com/DaringGames/ShoelessWinkers/blob/main/PDFs/InstructionsBooklet.pdf) and give the game a try.
 Please let us know your experience and suggestions!